rtheo/CAdynamics/README.md

 The purpose here is exactly the opposite and it is about a proof-of-concept on the existence of a mapping of the set<br> of all computations into a subset of harmonic analysis.
 This requires recognizing three principles:<br>

-A. The existence of constant maximal entropic encodings in a Fourier domain signifies a deviation from ordinary Shannon<br> channels where capacity is no more tied up solely to the S/N ratio (SNR becomes a freely adjustable parameter given by the<br>
+A. The existence of constant maximal entropic encodings in a Fourier domain signifies a deviation from ordinary Shannon<br> channels where capacity is no more tied up solely to the S/N ratio (SNR becomes here a freely adjustable parameter given by the<br>
 unique spectra lcoefficient apart from the exact message encoded).
 The essence of this can be understood with analogical<br>
 thinking by stating that the bits are to the integers as the frequencies are to a time domain signal and by the same token,<br> as eigenstates are to a cavity or an abstract system on a Hilbert space.